stripe2933/vku/README.md

 A set of Vulkan utilities based on RAII idiom and Modern C++ features.

+> [!WARNING]
+> The latest Vulkan SDK (1.4.304) is not compatible to this library, due to [the upstream provided module issue](https://github.com/KhronosGroup/Vulkan-Hpp/issues/2045).
+You need to use the previous version (1.3.296) for now.

 ## Features

 - Based on C++20 module and (optionally) C++23 standard library module: just single line `import vku;` will cover all. **Module support is mandatory!
 (No header file provided.)**